 Let’s now examine the best DSLR and mirrorless cameras for astrophotography in more detail.

-Here are the results with these only types of cameras included:
+Here are the results with these only types of cameras included (percentage of all images taken with DSLR or mirrorless cameras):

-The Canon EOS 6D is the most successfully used camera by far in the Astronomy Photographer of the Year awards in the past two years (2019 & 2020).
+The Canon EOS 6D is the most successfully used camera by far in the Astronomy Photographer of the Year awards in the past three years and we recommend here the Canon EOS 6D Mark II as the best Canon for astrophotography and possibly the best camera for astrophotography overall in 2021.

 We have examples on this site that show what pictures can be taken with the Canon 6D – see our case studies with Ivan Slade and Leonardo Orazi.
 These results speak for themselves and this is a great astrophotography camera.